Swellness: mixed modality bodywork, fitness, nutrition, & transformational coaching

 Inspirations

 I’ve attended a slew of conferences and workshops.
-Additionally I have done an array of Dr. Greger’s webinars on topics such as How Effective Are Statins and Stents?, Choosing the Safest and Most Effective Sunscreen, Are Potassium Salt Substitutes Safe and Effective?, Health Implications of Plant-Based and Cultivated Meat, and “How Not To Age.” another on plant-based meats nutritional value.
+Additionally I have done an array of Dr. Greger’s webinars on topics such as How Effective Are Statins and Stents?, Choosing the Safest and Most Effective Sunscreen, Are Potassium Salt Substitutes Safe and Effective?, Health Implications of Plant-Based and Cultivated Meat, How Not To Age, and What Is the Role of Ultra-Processed Plant-Based Products in the Diet?.
 I was honored to have Dr. Greger respond to one of my questions while attending Plant Stock 2021 and interviewed him for my local radio station.